ashleydavis/fusion/README.md

 # Features

+- Less than 300 lines of code.
+- Configuration via TypeScript decorators.
 - Automated dependency injection.
 Just add mark up and let the library do the wiring for you.
 - Uses TypeScript decorators to:
     - Mark classes for injection.